ISISComputingGroup/ibex_user_manual/doc/scripting/Matplotlib.md

 In the IBEX user interface, matplotlib is _non-blocking_ - that is, a script will continue once a plot has been drawn without the plot needing to be closed.

 :::{note}
-This is new functionality as of July 2018.
 If you prefer matplotlib windows to spawn separately from the main IBEX window, you can type the matplotlib command:
 ```python
 matplotlib.use('Qt4Agg')
 ```